 Anna Glybina has a medical degree from Ivanovo State Medical Academy in the city of Ivanovo, Russia where she practiced as a Nephrologist.
 Her research interests are in Internal Diseases and Nephrology.
 She works as a Clinical Trials Coordinator for the CDIC for various studies evaluating new investigational drugs, including a current trial for the treatment of metabolic acidosis in people with chronic kidney disease, and another examining anticoagulation strategies for people with atrial fibrillation on dialysis.

 Oksana Harasemiw completed her Master of Science degree in Community Health Sciences with a graduate specialization in aging from the University of Manitoba.
-She is a Research Coordinator at the CDIC overseeing a multi-provincial randomized trial that aims to improve the quality of care provided to patients with Chronic Kidney Disease in the primary care setting.
-She also works on retrospective cohort studies using provincial administrative health databases, examining health outcomes in the areas of nephrology as well as urologic oncology.
+She is a Research Coordinator at the CDIC overseeing a multi-provincial randomized trial that aims to improve the quality of care provided to people with Chronic Kidney Disease in the primary care setting.
+She also works as an analyst on retrospective cohort studies using provincial administrative health databases, examining health outcomes in the areas of nephrology as well as urologic oncology.

 Heather Martin has a Bachelor of Science in Human Nutrition from the University of Manitoba and a Certificate of Completion from the Manitoba Dietetic Education Partnership Program.
 Heather is a Research Coordinator with the CDIC’s Kidney Check Program, which is offered in Manitoba, British Columbia, Alberta, Saskatchewan and Ontario.
 Kidney Check is a mobile program that provides on-the-spot screen results of Diabetes, Blood Pressure and Kidney Health in rural and remote Indigenous communities.